mbswe/libms/README.md

   - **encode**: A static method to encode a latitude and longitude into a geohash string.
   - **decode**: A static method to decode a geohash string into a latitude and longitude.
   - **distance**: A static method to calculate the distance between two geohash strings.
 Returns the distance in kilometers.
+  - **neighbor**: A static method to calculate the neighbor of a geohash string in a given direction (N, S, E, W, NW...).
+  - **neighbors**: A static method to calculate the neighbors of a geohash string in all directions (N, S, E, W, NW...).

 ## Usage
 ### MSMath